n-eq/n-eq.github.io/_posts/2025-07-21-pre-main-zephyr-3.md

 - Switching to assembly at this stage is not really a choice.
 This can't be done in pure C as it requires precise low-level control over registers and CPU state.
-- This is the first time `PSP` is used, marking a key shift from early init, to C application runtime.
+- This is the first time `PSP` is used, marking a key shift from early init to C application runtime.
 Since reset, `MSP` was used for all operations. `msr PSP, %1` sets the new stack pointer to the top of the stack previously allocated for `main`.
 - Saving `_main` in `r4` beforehand is mandatory to make sure it is retrieved after the transition